 The languages came first, insisting on existence; the stories came later, and gave them a home.

-In the Land of Invented Languages: a website for a wonderful book about constructed languages and the people behind them, their dedication, obsession, and extraordinary creativity.
-You can read excerpts and browse an archive of 500 invented languages, from Hildegard von Bingen’s Lingua Ignota (ca. 1150) to some of the many conlangs in active development.
+In the Land of Invented Languages is a wonderful book about constructed languages and the people behind them, their dedication, obsession, and extraordinary creativity.

 Resources for Tolkienian Linguistics: An Annotated Guide.